mikeizbicki/cmc-csci046/README.md

 1. Learn basic shell programming
 1. More experience with python programming
 1. Solve the questions asked in programming interviews and contests
-1. Introduction to the mathematics of programming (overlap with discrete math)
+1. Introduction to the mathematics of programming (overlaps with discrete math)
 1. Introduction to the hacker culture

 Differences between this course and HMC's CSCI060HM/CSCI070HM: